 - The business provides you with tools and supplies.

 - The employer reimburses you for your project-related expenses.

 - You work solely for the employer with a relationship that continues indefinitely.

 - There is no written contract in place.

 - Your work is part of the firm’s core business.

 There are two categories of workers, “statutory employees” and “statutory nonemployees,” that inhabit a tax-specific gray area, according to the IRS.
 This includes some types of delivery drivers, life insurance agents, salespeople, real estate agents and household companion sitters.
 If you are a statutory employee, you are an independent contractor who has taxes withheld from your pay; as a statutory nonemployee, you may be treated similarly to an employee but pay your own Social Security and Medicare taxes.

 If You Believe You Are a Misclassified Employee

 If you wish to question your classification as an independent contractor, you can benefit from legal counsel and representation.
 A business owner who misclassifies an independent contractor may be subject to penalties and repayment of back taxes.
 Additionally, you may have a labor law case and may be owed reimbursement for losses.

 If you believe you are an employee instead of an independent contractor, you can report the matter to the IRS.
 Filing an SS-88 form will prompt a review to determine your official status.
-If you need help, please don’t hesitate to contact Feldman Williams.
+If you need help, please don’t hesitate to contact Feldman Legal Group.
 Our employment attorneys represent workers who are wrongly classified, assisting with worker’s comp and labor law cases.